About

 -

-Timing Moral Hazard under Deductibles in Health Insurance (Job market paper)
+Timing Moral Hazard under Deductibles in Health Insurance, submitted.

 Abstract